gnachman/iterm2-website/source/_includes/3.4/documentation-preferences-appearance.md

 #### Show line under title bar when tab bar is not visible
 Turn this off for a sleek appearance with the dark theme.

+#### Show proxy icon in window title bar
+When enabled, an icon representing the current directory is added to the window's title bar.
+You can drag it.

 <hr>
 ### Tabs